East West Bank (EWBC)

 10. Return on Equity

-Over the last five years, East West Bank has averaged an ROE of 16.9%, exceptional for a company operating in a sector where the average shakes out around 7.5% and those putting up 15%+ are greatly admired.
-This shows East West Bank has a strong competitive moat.
+Over the last five years, East West Bank has averaged an ROE of 17.1%, excellent for a company operating in a sector where the average shakes out around 7.5% and those putting up 15%+ are greatly admired.
+This is a bright spot for East West Bank.

-11. Key Takeaways from East West Bank’s Q3 Results
+11. Key Takeaways from East West Bank’s Q4 Results

-We were impressed by how significantly East West Bank blew past analysts’ net interest income expectations this quarter.
-We were also excited its revenue outperformed Wall Street’s estimates by a wide margin.
-Zooming out, we think this was a solid print.
-The stock traded up 1.2% to $100 immediately following the results.
+It was encouraging to see East West Bank beat analysts’ revenue expectations this quarter.
+We were also happy its net interest income narrowly outperformed Wall Street’s estimates.
+On the other hand, its EPS slightly beat.
+Zooming out, we think this was a mixed quarter.
+The stock remained flat at $115.88 immediately following the results.

 12. Is Now The Time To Buy East West Bank?

-East West Bank isn’t a bad business, but we have other favorites.
-First off, its revenue growth was good over the last five years.
-And while East West Bank’s declining net interest margin shows its loan book is becoming less profitable, its TBVPS growth was exceptional over the last five years.
+East West Bank doesn’t top our investment wishlist, but we understand that it’s not a bad business.
+First off, its revenue growth was solid over the last five years.
+And while East West Bank’s declining net interest margin shows its loan book is becoming less profitable, its astounding EPS growth over the last five years shows its profits are trickling down to shareholders.